 As my car drove slowly through the rain soaked Tri-Borough Bridge, the Manhattan skyline was fogged in.
-From a distance the Chrysler building is was adorned with white lights.
+From a distance the Chrysler building was adorned with white lights.

-Hello Queens, I arrived at La Guardia.
+Hello Queens, I arrived at La Guardia airport.
 The road from New York to Palm Springs, would take a detour into Dallas-Fort Worth.
 By 5 AM, I was already cranky and exhausted.
 However, grand images of Palm Springs play like great actors on the Broadway stage; the grand mountains with windmills, desert sands, kitschy 50s architecture, pool parties with tons of gays and most inspiring of all, seeing my father, who lives in California.

-I successfully reached the gate and get ready to board my flight.
+I successfully reached the gate and was ready to board my flight.
 “The layover in Dallas was a quick one.
 I must get my power-walking New Yorker skills into play,” said I, while flipping through the duty free guide.
 The rain falls into hibernation.
 I gleefully stare out the window.
 “Sorry folks, we’re having electrical issues, we will be delayed for few minutes,” said the pilot.

 It was like an intense needle scratch on a precious Beatles tune for my ears.
 “What I can’t be delayed, I have a flight to Palm Springs to catch.
 I really want to have a burrito at Las Casuelas with my dad.
 I listened to my most calming golden oldies, while the plane remained stuck at LaGuardia.